sshajiya/f5-hybrid-security-architectures/workflow-guides/app-dmz-rseries-xc/README.md

 # Overview

-This guide provides steps for a comprehensive Demilitarized Zone (DMZ) setup using the F5 Distributed Cloud Services (XC) environment, the F5 rSeries appliance, and VMware.
+This guide provides steps for a comprehensive Demilitarized Zone (DMZ) setup using the F5 Distributed Cloud Services (XC) environment, the F5 Hardware (F5 rSeries), and VMware.

 **Challenges**